bolinocroustibat/discogs-tag-updater/README.md

 ```

 This will show a menu with the following options:
-- Import tracks from Spotify playlist
+- 🟢➡️🔴 Import tracks from Spotify playlist to YouTube Music Playlist
-- Find and remove duplicate tracks in YouTube Music playlist
+- 🔴🧹 Find and remove duplicate tracks in YouTube Music playlist

 For each track found, you'll be prompted to confirm whether you want to add it to your playlist.